UniversalDependencies/docs/_orv/template-index.md

 This is a brief overview of the use of POS tags in UD_Old_Russian-TOROT:

 * The POS category PART is not in use, instead we use ADV for particle-like items.
 * DET is used for traditional demonstrative and indefinite pronouns.
-All other pronouns, including possessive pronouns, are tagged PRON.
+Possessive pronouns are tagged ADJ.
+All other pronouns are tagged PRON.
 * Verbal forms, including participles, are tagged VERB or AUX.
 Only deverbal nouns with clearly nominal properties are tagged NOUN.
 * Only быти and не быти (with incorporated negation) are analysed as auxiliaries and have the AUX tag.
 * TOROT was originally tagged in the PROIEL dependency format, an overview of the tagset can be found here: https://proiel.github.io/handbook/developer/#the-proiel-xml-format